.

 boys I needed

-a source of nudie pictures to feed my burgeoning curiosity, and waltzing into the corner drug store to buy
+a source of nudie pictures to feed my burgeoning curiosity.
+Waltzing into the corner drug store and buying

 a gentleman's